Fast adaptive discontinuous basis sets for electronic structure: Numerical results

 In Figure \ref{fig:lih_gto}, we show results for both HF and DFT using cc-pV$n$Z GTO bases for $n=2,3,4$ (DZ, TZ, QZ).
 As in the hydrogen test case, the GTO basis is used to construct the provisional DG basis.
 We compare results to a standard calculation in the corresponding GTO basis using PySCF.

 Again we observe that in the DZ and TZ cases, the induced DG basis is noticeably larger than the ordinary GTO basis, but this trend reverses for the larger QZ basis.
-However, in contrast with the previous example, we do not see any clear gains in accuracy compared to PySCF from simply cutting GTOs on each element.
-One possible reason is that the $\mathrm{LiH}$ bond is ionic, and the electron density is localised to the atomic nuclei.

 We also examine the energies of the first three virtual orbitals obtained from HF, depicted in Figure \ref{fig:lih_virtuals}.
 For this experiment we have used the cc-pVQZ basis, both directly and as a means to construct a DG basis.
 As a reference, we compare against the virtuals obtained using the aug-cc-pVQZ GTO basis in PySCF.

 We observe that lower virtual energies are obtained using the discontinuous basis.
 Chemical accuracy obtained for the first virtual energy using the DG basis, which is not the case for the standard GTO basis.